headline

 What to do during a power cut

-• Don’t open the fridge/freezer door to keep food and medicine cold
+- Minimise opening the fridge/freezer door to help keep food and medicine cold

-• A full freezer will keep temperature for about 48 hours, a half-full freezer
+- A full freezer will keep temperature for about 48 hours, a half-full freezer for 24 hours.

 Medication

 Keep medication in a safe and accessible place.
-If your medicine needs to be kept
+Insulin can usually be kept

 at room temperature for up to 28 days.
 Always follow the storage instructions detailed